-- 9.4% of high school students reported being hit, slapped, or physically hurt intentionally by their partner in partner violence before the age of 25. - Approximately 1 in 5 women and 1 in 7 men who experienced rape, physical violence, and/or stalking by an intimate partner first experienced some form of partner violence between 11 and 17 years of age. - More than a quarter (28%) of male victims of completed rape were first raped when they were 10 years old or younger. - Approximately 35% of women who were raped as minors were also raped as adults, compared to 14% of women without an early rape history. - The majority (79.6%) of female victims of completed rape experienced their first rape before the age of 25; 42.2% experienced their first completed rape before the age of 18. - 1 in 10 high school students has experienced physical violence from a dating partner in the past year. - Almost 1 in 10 teens in relationships reports having a partner tamper with their social media account, which constitutes the most frequent form of harassment or abuse. - Just 1 in 5 victims say they experienced digital abuse or harassment at school during school hours; most takes places away from school grounds.
+- 9.4% of high school students reported being hit, slapped, or physically hurt intentionally by their partner in the previous 12 months. - Approximately 1 in 5 women and 1 in 7 men who experienced rape, physical violence, and/or stalking by an intimate partner first experienced some form of partner violence between 11 and 17 years of age. - More than a quarter (28%) of male victims of completed rape were first raped when they were 10 years old or younger. - Approximately 35% of women who were raped as minors were also raped as adults, compared to 14% of women without an early rape history. - The majority (79.6%) of female victims of completed rape experience their first rape before the age of 25; 42.2% experienced their first completed rape before the age of 18. - 1 in 10 high school students has experienced physical violence from a dating partner in the past year. - Almost 1 in 10 teens in relationships report having a partner tamper with their social media account, which constitutes the most frequent form of harassment or abuse.

-- Only 4% of victims experience only digital abuse or harassment.
-Social media, texts, and emails provide abusive partners with just another tool to cause harm. - Nearly 1 in 3 college women (29%) say they've been in an abusive dating relationship - Most female (69%) and male (53%) victims of rape, physical violence, and/or stalking by an intimate partner had their first experience with intimate partner violence before the age of 25.
+- Just 1 in 5 victims say they experienced digital abuse or harassment at school during school hours; most take place away from school grounds. - Only 4% of victims experience only digital abuse or harassment.
+Social media, texts, and emails provide abuse partners with another tool to cause harm. - Nearly 1 in 3 college women (29%) say they've been in an abusive dating relationship. - Most female (69%) and male (53%) victims of rape, physical violence, and/or stalking by an intimate partner had their first experience with intimate partner violence before the age of 25.